 Vitamin B5 is great for keeping the skin moisturised and hydrated thereby reducing the appearance of lines and wrinkles.
 It is also a great vitamin (along with other B vitamins) for managing your stress response.
 Less stress = better skin.

 You can get your Vitamin B5 from peanuts, liver and organ meats, avocado, mushrooms, sunflower seeds, hazelnuts and brewer’s yeast.

 Protein is required for tissue growth and repair and is used by every cell in the body, including your skin cells.
 Protein makes up collagen, elastin and keratin which keeps your skin firm and plump.

 Get your protein by eating lean meat and poultry, fish, eggs, tofu, quinoa, chickpeas, lentils and nuts, seeds.

 When to seek naturopathic help for skin complaints

-If the above list seems overwhelming and you’re unsure where to start or you feel like you have already tried those things with limited success, that’s where we can help.
+If the above list seems overwhelming and you’re unsure where to start or you feel like you have already tried those things with limited success, that’s where I can help.